jefferickson/peer-object-matching/README.md

 ### Performance

 Using sample data of 80,000 objects, 16 categorical groups (4 binary flags), and 4 continuous dimensions, the single core version runs in 23 minutes and the multicore version runs in 10 minutes on a quad-core machine.
 Performance varies based on the number of objects, the number of dimensions of continuous data, and the size of the categorical groups.

+### Diagnostics

+Using the optional `-d <FILENAME>` or `--diag <FILENAME>` argument will output certain diagnostic information regarding the bins (the groups of matching categorical data) and peer groups created from the run.
+This diagnostic information can be easily visualized by running the included R Markdown script (`run-diags.Rmd`) in RStudio.